 As the State of Florida v.
 Zimmerman begins to heat up, forensic experts for the prosecution and defense are ready to begin the voice identification testing process to determine who cried for help the night of February 26, 2012.

-The first step in any voice identification test is to aurally listen to evidence and exemplar recordings edited back to back using critical listening skills developed over the course of the expert?s forensic career.
-In the video below I have edited back to back audio samples taken from the police call by Zimmerman the night of February 26, 2012 when Trayvon was killed and an exemplar or reenactment recording of George Zimmerman created by the authorities.
+The first step in any voice identification test is to aurally listen to the evidence and exemplar recordings edited back to back using critical listening skills developed over the course of the expert’s forensic career.
+In the video below I have edited back to back audio samples taken from the police call by Zimmerman the night of February 26, 2012, when Trayvon was killed and an exemplar or reenactment recording of George Zimmerman created by the authorities.

-In a perfect world, audio forensic experts listen for isolated speech sounds like vowels and consonants for their uniqueness?s, similarities and differences as well as phrases and sentences.
-Pronunciation of words are noted, the way words flow together and speech characteristics like accent and dialect, age and gender or nationality and noted.
+In a perfect world, audio forensic experts listen for isolated speech sounds like vowels and consonants for their uniqueness, similarities, and differences as well as phrases and sentences.
+Pronunciation of words are noted, the way words flow together and speech characteristics like accent and dialect, age and gender or nationality are noted.